forward-market-design/flow-trading-service/README.md

 JWTADMIN=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJGRkZGRkZGRi1GRkZGLUZGRkYtRkZGRi1GRkZGRkZGRkZGRkYiLCJhZG1pbiI6dHJ1ZX0.CV3aldMRLqaRY2UsKYxFpC-tWI8EbJoXl7YlF4gYcjY
 ```

 Next, we need to define some products to trade. `fts-demo` implements a basic product suitable for forward markets, each defined by the triplet `(kind, from, thru)`. `kind` is an arbitrary string that classifies the product, while `from` and `thru` refer to the delivery window of the product.
-This admin will return the system-generated ids for each product.
+This endpoint will return the system-generated ids for each product.
 ```bash
 PRODUCT=$(\
   curl -s -X POST -H "Content-Type: application/json" -H "Authorization: Bearer $JWTADMIN" \